Peter Martin (economist): Career

-Raised in Adelaide, Martin studied Economics at Flinders University, where he earned a BEc(Hons).
+Raised in Adelaide, Martin studied economics at Flinders University, where he earned a BEc(Hons).
 Martin spent a period of time employed by the Commonwealth Treasury Department.
-In 2019 he was appointed a visiting fellow at the Australian National University's Crawford School of Public Policy.

-TV & Radio
+TV and Radio

 Martin makes regular appearances on Australian media outlets as a reporter, presenter and commentator including ABC TV show The Drum and Local ABC radio.
 He was the Economics Correspondent for ABC 7.30 Report, ABC Radio National programs AM and PM, and The World Today as a reporter and occasional presenter 1985–2002.
-From 1990 Martin was co-presenter of "Economics Report" with Phillip Lasker, Kristen Barry, Beverley O'Connor and Guy Houston.
-From 1993 to 2003 he contributed to the "Home Economics" segment of "Life Matters" program on Radio National with Geraldine Doogue and as co-presenter with Dr Gigi Foster for The Economists.
+From 1990, Martin was co-presenter of "Economics Report" with Phillip Lasker, Kristen Barry, Beverley O'Connor and Guy Houston.
+From 1993 to 2003, he contributed to the "Home Economics" segment of "Life Matters" program on Radio National with Geraldine Doogue and as co-presenter with Dr Gigi Foster for The Economists.

-During 1996 he was Journalist in Residence in the Melbourne University Economics Department.
+During 1996, he was Journalist in Residence in the Melbourne University Economics Department.
 From 2000 to 2001, he was the ABC's Tokyo correspondent.

 Print

 Martin has been both an editor and contributor in print media.
-In 2014 he was appointed economics correspondent and then economics editor of The Age, ultimately leaving in 2018.
+In 2014, he was appointed economics correspondent and then economics editor of The Age, ultimately leaving in 2018.

 He then became economics editor of the Canberra Times and Sydney Morning Herald.
 While still working for Fairfax Media (now Nine Entertainment Co) he became Business and Economy editor and columnist for The Conversation.